ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ## Verify connectivity
 {: #vpc-site2site-vpn-verify-connectivity}
 {: step}
-The schematics workspace output contains variables that can be used to verify the VPN connectivity.
+The {{site.data.keyword.bpshort}} workspace output contains variables that can be used to verify the VPN connectivity.

 1. Get the list of workspaces, note the ID column, set the shell variable:
    ```sh